 As a result of the improving economy and a steady return of revenues to levels recorded prior to the economic downturn in FY08, the agency prepared the FY16 expense recommendation considering the cost impact of increasing transactions and revenues.
-Even so, the FY16 budget includes a net reduction in staff.
-In addition, the budget includes proposed inflationary increases in major operating contracts, operations initiatives, a decrease in debt service, and capital project costs related to the 241/91 Direct Connector, the 241 Tesoro Extension, 241 Long Range Planning, the Wildlife Fencing Retrofit, Pacifica Building and Toll Plaza Facility Improvements, and Signage Enhancements.
+Even so, the FY16 budget includes a net reduction in staff and greater financial flexibility as a result of 2014 refinancing.
+In addition, the budget includes proposed inflationary increases in major operating contracts, operations initiatives, and capital project costs related to the Toll Plaza Facility Improvements and Signage Enhancement projects.